-On the other hand, Treasuries and TIPS are highly sensitive to rising interest rates.
-When the Fed is expected to raise rates, or when inflation is a concern for investors, yields on Treasuries and TIPS will likely rise (as their prices fall).
-In this scenario, longer-term bonds will perform much worse than their short-term counterparts.
+On the other hand, Treasuries and TIPS are highly sensitive to rising interest rates, or interest rate risk.
+When the market expects the Fed to raise interest rates, or when investors become concerned about inflation, the yields on Treasuries and TIPS will likely rise as their prices start falling.
+In this scenario, long-term bonds will perform much worse than their short-term counterparts.

 Not all municipal bonds are created alike.
-The asset class is home to both higher-quality, safe issuers and lower-quality, higher-risk issuers.
-Bonds on the higher-quality end of the spectrum are seen as being very unlikely to default; therefore, interest rate risk is by far the largest factor in their performance.
+The asset class includes both higher-quality, safe issuers and lower-quality, higher-risk issuers.
+Municipal bonds on the higher-quality end of the spectrum have the probability of being very unlikely to default; therefore, interest rate risk is by far the largest factor in their performance.

 High Yield Bonds

-In this way, high yield bonds – while risky – can provide an element of diversification when paired with government bonds.
+In this way, high yield bonds, while risky, can provide an element of diversification when paired with government bonds.
 Conversely, they do not provide a great deal of diversification relative to stocks.

 Emerging Market Bonds

 Like high-yield bonds, emerging market bonds are much more sensitive to credit risk than interest rate risk.
-While rising rates in the United States or developing economies typically will have little impact on the emerging markets, concerns about slowing growth or other disruptions in the global economy can have a major impact on emerging market debt.
+While rising rates in the United States or developing economies will typically have little impact on the emerging markets, concerns about slowing growth or other disruptions in the global economy can have a major impact on emerging market debt.

 The Bottom Line

-To diversify properly, investors have to understand the risks of the types of bonds they hold.
+To diversify properly, you must understand the risks of the types of bonds you hold or plan to purchase.
 While emerging market and high yield bonds can diversify a conservative bond portfolio, they are much less effective when used to diversify a portfolio with substantial investments in stocks.